In situ subwavelength microscopy of ultracold atoms using dressed excited states: Width broadening by lattice misalignment

 Integrating Eq. (\ref{eq:density_rotated}) over the direction $i$, using $\sigma_y\gg\sigma_x$ and considering the case of small angles $\eta_i\ll1$, one can compute the linear atomic density:

 where the effective width $\tilde{\sigma}_x$ is given in the main text.

-It is clear that a rotation about $x$-axis does not lead to any broadening as the potential is symmetric.
+It is clear that a rotation about the $x$-axis does not lead to any broadening as the potential is symmetric.

 In the case of a relative angle $\eta_z$ about the $z$-axis (Fig. \ref{fig:relative_angle}), the projection of the repumped cloud along $y$ is shifted on the order of $\sigma_y$ which corresponds to an angle of 0.3°.
 Experimentally, the cloud shifts by less than a micrometer so we believe that $\eta_z$ does not contribute to a broadening.
-Note that other datasets shown shifts on the order of a few micrometers and we could minimized that shift by a better alignment of the counter-propagating 1529 nm beam.
+Note that other datasets showed shifts on the order of a few micrometers.
+We could minimize these shifts by a better alignment of the counter-propagating 1529 nm laser beam.

-The angle $\eta_y$ is difficult to estimate experimentally, as on one hand the $z$-direction is integrated by the imaging system so we do not have access to that spatial direction to look for a displacement of the projection, and on the other hand, a small displacement on the order of $\sigma_x$ is difficult to measure along $x$.
+The angle $\eta_y$ is difficult to estimate experimentally.
+On one hand, the $z$-direction is integrated by the imaging system so we do not have access to that spatial direction to look for a displacement of the projection.
+On the other hand, a small displacement on the order of $\sigma_x$ is difficult to measure along $x$.

-As in Appendix \ref{sec:calibration_piezo}, we perform a complete simulation of the measured wavepacket but we also include $\eta_y$ as a free parameter.
-We use the initial population in the $\pm3$ sites that we found in Appendix \ref{sec:calibration_piezo}.
-For this population, we numerically compute a width of 69 nm which matches with the experimental data of Fig. \ref{fig:counterPropasetupData}e in the main text.
-Then, we found that the experimental width after the second cleaning step can be explained by an angle $\eta_y=0.3^{\circ}$ which globally shifts the theoretical line towards larger widths.
+As in Appendix \ref{sec:central_position_shifts}, we performed a complete simulation of the measured wavepacket but we also included $\eta_y$ as a free parameter.
+We use the initial population in the $\pm3$ sites that we found in Appendix \ref{sec:central_position_shifts}.
+For this population and using $\eta_y=0.3^{\circ}$, we numerically compute a width of 69 nm after the coarse cleaning step which matches with the experimental data of Fig. \ref{fig:counterPropasetupData}e in the main text.
+Also, we found that the expected width after the second cleaning step matches with the experimental width of $45\pm5$ nm.
+The effect of an angle is to globally shift the theoretical line towards larger widths.